ilyanaanderson/stanford-ribonanza-rna-folding-submission/README.md

 ## Training

-The training procedure was adopted from [the starter notebook](https://www.kaggle.com/code/iafoss/rna-starter-0-186-lb) [[1](#references)].
+The training procedure was adapted from [the starter notebook](https://www.kaggle.com/code/iafoss/rna-starter-0-186-lb) [[1](#references)].

 The training was performed for 45 epochs on